GrønGas Vraa is a large Danish biogas plant receiving slurry from 50 local farmers. AVK has delivered 36 knife gate valves to the plant.

-The new plant will primarily produce biogas from local cattle and pig manure, industrial waste products and food leftovers.
-The plant is expected to treat 300,000 tonnes of biomass every year and it will be able to supply the natural gas network with approx. nine million cubic metres of bio methane.
+The plant in Vraa produces biogas from cattle and pig manure, industrial waste products and food leftovers.
+The plant can treat 365,000 tons of biomass every year and can supply the natural gas network with approximately 13 million cubic meters of bio methane.
 This corresponds to the consumption of gas in 6,500 residences or the annual consumption of 4,300 cars or 250 buses.
-The plant creates new jobs in the local area, and when the plant is up and running, 10 employees will be hired.
+The establishment of the plant has created new jobs in the local area, and today there are five people hired to maintain the plant, whilst there are eight drivers delivering manure and picking up fertilizer from the plant.

-Biogas is manufactured of organic waste which is biodecomposed in sealed off containers by means of bacteria.
+Biogas is manufactured from organic waste which is biodegraded in sealed-off containers by means of bacteria.
 The bacteria that break down the biomass emit gas which is used for energy purposes.
 In this form, gas can be used directly as fuel for e.g. gas generators that produce electricity.
-Additionally, gas can also be cleansed of CO2 and hydrogen sulphide so it is converted into methane.
+Additionally, gas can also be cleansed of CO2 and hydrogen sulfide, so it is converted into methane.
 Like methane, gas can be used in the natural gas network.

 Use of by-product